 ‘I think you’re right.
 I bet they hung on every word.
 EVERY SINGLE THING they learned meant the difference between life and death.”

 I really enjoyed this story.
 There is not a lot of action, it is essentially a straightforward telling of a man’s stint in a institute of higher learning.
 My main gripe is the lack of character development.
 As ever present as some of these characters seem to be, you really are not sure of who they are and what becomes of them.
 There are also some things that are hinted at throughout that novel that are not addressed throughout the rest of the novel.
-These things did not hold me back from thoroughly enjoying this story and I would recommend this book to anyone that enjoys a novel with plenty of interesting topics that bring about further contemplation and discussion.
+These holes did not hold me back from thoroughly enjoying this story and I would recommend this book to anyone that enjoys a novel with plenty of interesting topics that bring about further contemplation and discussion.

 “I had a flashback of Alice as a child.
 Like most children, she had a fascination with puddles.
 She was compelled to stomp in them.
 Her desire seemingly increasing by how much damage the water would do to her clothes.
 I realized as I stood there in the rain that I was a lot like her.
 I was also compelled – as I think a lot of curious people are – to learn new things.
 The lectures and discussions here were my puddles.
 Continuing to stand there, I realized I needed a new hook for my article.
 I needed to show people the people’s.”